-How you receive your R&D tax credit benefit is determined by which scheme you are using to make a claim, as well as your business’ financial position.
+How you receive your R&D tax credit benefit is determined by which scheme you are using to make a claim.
+Your business’s financial position also makes a difference.
 To some extent, it also depends on your wishes.
-You might receive it as a cash payment, a corporation tax reduction, the carry forward or back of an enhanced loss or as a blend of these.
+You might receive it as a cash payment, a Corporation Tax reduction, the carry forward or back of an enhanced loss or as a blend of these.

 Under the SME scheme, the R&D tax credit you receive reduces your taxable profits.
 If you are loss-making, in some cases you can claim a cash credit.
 In contrast, the benefit you receive from RDEC is visible “above the line” as income in your accounts.
 The credit itself is taxable income and ultimately reduces your corporation tax liability or in certain circumstances can be paid as a cash credit.